chorpo/SitecoreHelixDocumentation/README.md

 # Sitecore Helix Documentation
 Sitecore Helix Documentation for eReaders

-Sitecore Helix is the official guidelines and recommended practises for developing in Sitecore.
+Sitecore Helix is the official guideline and recommended practice for developing in Sitecore.
-More information can be find here here:
+More information can be find here:
 - http://helix.sitecore.net/
 - https://github.com/Sitecore/Helix.Docs